Cromemco: Engineering contributions

 Cromemco was known for its engineering excellence, design creativity, and outstanding system reliability.
 “If they hired you into their R&D Department, they gave you an office and a computer and asked you what you wanted to do” recalls Roger Sippl, an early Cromemco employee.
-Cromemco’s engineering firsts for microcomputer systems include the first digital camera (the Cyclops Camera), the first color graphics card (the Cromemco Dazzler), the first programmable storage (the Bytesaver), the first memory bank switching, and the first Unix-like operating system (Cromix).
+Cromemco’s engineering firsts for microcomputer systems include the first digital camera (the Cyclops Camera), the first color graphics card (the Cromemco Dazzler), the first programmable storage (the Bytesaver), the first memory bank switching, and the first commercially available Unix-like operating system (Cromix).

 Cromemco drew on engineering talent from Stanford University, the Homebrew Computer Club, and even its own distributors.
 Joe McCrate, Curt Terwilliger, Tom McCalmont, Jerry May, Herb Lewis, and Marvin Kausch had all been students of the company founders at Stanford University.
 Ed Hall and Li-Chen Wang came to Cromemco through the Homebrew Computer Club.
 Nik Ivancic, Boris Krtolica, and Egon Zakrajšek joined from Cromemco’s distributor in Yugoslavia where they had developed structural engineering software for Cromemco systems.

 Several Cromemco engineers went on to found other Silicon Valley companies.
 Roger Sippl, Laura King, and Roy Harrington formed Informix Corporation.

 Tom McCalmont founded REgrid Power Inc. and later McCalmont Engineering.

 Jeff Johnson went on to found UI Wizards, Inc. and publish best-selling books on software user-interface design.